 The new positioning strategy was translated into an institutional advertising campaign—the first effort in recent years to capture the Gardner Museum experience in its totality rather than promote specific exhibitions and programs.
 The ad campaign placed the Gardner Museum logo and associated tagline, “What’s Your Pleasure?,” in the center of the layout, emphasizing Isabella Stewart Gardner as the heart of the museum experience.

 The imagery of the campaign consists of wide shots of the museum environment and its many offerings paired with close-up details of the images.
 These pairings, mimic the wondrous experience of exploring the Gardner Museum, where visitors are drawn to explore the treasures that await around every corner.

-The Gardner Museum launched its institutional campaign in January 2017, with the aim of reinvigorating its connection with audiences who know and love the institution, while piquing the interest of those who have yet to visit.
+The Gardner Museum launched its institutional campaign with the aim of reinvigorating its connection with audiences who know and love the institution, while piquing the interest of those who have yet to visit.

 Communications and Research Audit

 Advertising Campaign Concept